osg-htc/operations/docs/acops.md

    <img src="http://steige.grid.iu.edu/steige/state.png" width='930' height='180'  /><br>
 ## Perfsonar remains a development level service
 ## Research of SSO and CILogon 2.0 for authentication to Ops services and beyond.
+   * Real close to announcing testing to all OSG staff
+   * Almost decided to ask here
 ## SLA for the RabbitMQ message bus submitted for comments and approval